olewsaa/Yacht-computer/Pos_and_Time/README.md

 The gpsd config file is included in this repo, gpsd.

-The config file assume that the GPS present itself as /dev/ttyACM0, this is normally the case, but variants are known, ACM1 or USB0 etc. Check this.
+The config file assume that the GPS present itself as /dev/ttyACM0, this is normally the case, but variants are known, ACM0 or USB0 etc. Check this.

+As many other devices also present themselves as ttyACM? this might lead to conflicts.
+The CANbus to USB device and a few others also show up as ttyACM?, this need to be sorted out, trial and error.
+The assigngment sequence seems to be reproducable.
+It's possible to bind each device to a specific USB port, but this is on the to-do list.

 Installing gpsd is straightforward
 ```